Overlordship?

 Yes, Scotland could have a king, but only as long as Edward was recognized as his liege lord.

 The majority of the Scots scoffed at the Idea and it took many years of bloody warfare to finally convince the English that they had no business north of Tweed.
-Even than the notion lingered for a very long time.

 So, where did this Overlordship originate.